tethysplatform/tethys/docs/installation/production/manual/configuration/advanced/social_auth.rst

 .. important::

    This feature requires the ``social-auth-app-django`` library to be installed.
-Starting with Tethys 5.0 or if you are using ``microtethys``, you will need to install ``social-auth-app-django`` using conda or pip as follows:
+Starting with Tethys 5.0 or if you are using ``micro-tethys-platform``, you will need to install ``social-auth-app-django`` using conda or pip as follows:

    .. code-block:: bash